sgoel97/blog/content/blog/quant-interview/index.md

 Often referred to as "The Green Book", this is the holy grail of interview prep for Quantitative Finance Interviews.
 Focus on Chapters 1, 2, 4, and 5 for trading interviews.
 Free PDF versions of the book can easily be found online.

+- Quant Job Interview Questions And Answers by Mark Joshi

+This book is also useful when preparing for quant interviews.
+Like the Green Book, free pdf versions of this book can be found online easily.
+Make sure to go through the Green Book first, however, and this book afterwards as a supplemental piece.

 ### After the Offer

 Make sure to negotiate!
 Most firms will include or increase their sign-on bonus if you negotiate or if you let them know you have a competing offer or are in the final rounds with another company.